BradfordMedeiros/beaver/README.md

  - stamp each level with the current values, and all the dependencies, so we can trace it.
  - be able to zip whole folder and transplant to another pc and be able to use this as a cache
  - encryption for build verification? add some encrypted hash or something, if can decrypt is we know we made the build
  - mqtt hooks for everything.  this is cool because we can do the whole dashboard stuff

- - question: to include or not to include specific versions?
-	-- leaning toward no since i want things to be using up to date dependencies anyway -- if you really need it to be, use  proper language  package managers -- i  guess....

  - way to init beaver with system parameters so we can do things like determine if we are building on arm vs x86?
  -- system parameter ideas:  {{ System.Time , System.OS, System.Arch }}
+ -- also some passed in config values that can be used (config, build.sh overrides, env overrides?)

 usage:
 ~~~~
 beaver init: